Back to news

 Which screen do you recommend for the best possible black level?

-Here we recommend the Elite Screens Starbright or HKW Screens CLR Black STAR, closely followed by the new SoftFresnel LUXU
+Here we recommend the Elite Screens Starbright or HKW Screens CLR Black STAR PRO, closely followed by the new SoftFresnel LUXU

 Which screen do you recommend if people watch most of the day?